seomentor/seoMentor-Domain-BackOrder-Tool/README.md

 7. Purchase Succes, Done

 # Have Question`s?
-Feel free to contact me! i would love to help you run this script on your computer! twitter.com/Shay_SEO<br>
+Feel free to contact me! i would love to help you run this script on your computer!<br>
+twitter.com/Shay_SEO<br>
 facebook.com/shay.amos.7758<br>
 linkedin.com/in/shayamoseo